Great Allegheny Passage 2 - Spring 2021

 As we ride on the trail, leaving Pittsburgh, we pass remnants of giant steel mills.
 As the miles go by we slowly leave behind the industrialized areas and enter quiet woodlands and deep forests.
 We travel through tunnels, over bridges and viaducts, including the Salisbury Viaduct 1908 feet long, through the Savage Tunnel, 3294 feet long on an easy stone dust surface.
 The final day is a treat with the last 22 miles down hill to Cumberland.
 This is a very scenic and fun tour!

-Tour Leaders: Mark Troy and Tom Brassard
+Tour Leaders: Mark Troy and Alan Brown

 - 150 miles of bicycling